 Annual Performance Review

 Each year you are to be given a review of your performance.
 The intent of this review is to assess for the past year your overall accomplishments and professional growth related to the established criteria for continuous appointment in the position you hold.
-Upon completion of the review, UM 26 "Appraisal of Probationary Academic Professionals" is to be completed and signed as required.
+Upon completion of the review, UM 26 "Appraisal of Probationary Academic Professionals (PDF)" is to be completed and signed as required.
 The form is retained by the department.
 In the final review year, the form requires the dean's or vice president's signature and recommendation.
 It is then forwarded on to the executive vice president and provost for review and action.

 Your job description and performance expectations should be consistent with established unit criteria for promotion to continuous status.
 It is expected that these criteria be kept up to date on a yearly basis, and are appropriate to discuss in your annual review.

 Do not lose sight of the professional aspects of your job.
 Be certain, as your job evolves, that elements that make you a partner in the academic mission of the University are not overshadowed by supervisory or budgetary responsibilities.

 It is important that you become familiar with your department's criteria for promotion of your position to continuous status.
 It is your responsibility, as a continuous appointment candidate, to understand the relative weight of different elements of your specific professional position.
 Consult with your responsible administrator to fully understand the expectations tied to each criteria.

 The following resources will help your understanding of the criteria and the relative weight and expectations assigned:

 - Your appointment letter (Refer to Section I. Appointment Letter and Position Responsibility of this document.)

 - Discussions with your administrator.
 Discussions are a valuable way to test and update your understanding of the position responsibilities and performance expectations, and to get clarification when pressures arise, as they generally do.

 - Discussions with colleagues in your unit.
 You might engage in informal discussions, or participate in any formal mentoring system that exists.